Simone Giertz: Increase in production value and astronaut training series

-As Giertz's popularity increased, Giertz received sponsorships from large companies such as Ericsson, Google, and Audible.
+As her popularity increased, Giertz received sponsorships from large companies such as Ericsson, Google, and Audible.
 Giertz attempted to train herself to go to space in a 2017 video series sponsored by Google.
 This series had a higher production value and filming quality than previous videos.
 This included a video titled "I Locked Myself in My Bathroom for 48 Hours", which was intended to simulate the isolation of a spaceship.
 It became her most viewed video, with 7.5 million views by April 2018.
 In the last video of the series, she rode a zero-gravity aircraft.
 This became her most viewed video by 2020, when it had eleven million views.

 Giertz experienced burnout around 2017 from working on too many projects at a time.
-Around 2018, Giertz's YouTube videos became larger productions—having previously being made primarily by Giertz herself—but continued to mostly be about robots.
+Around 2018, Giertz's YouTube videos became larger productions—having previously been made primarily by Giertz herself—but continued to mostly be about robots.
 These included a 22-minute video in which she hunted a robot, on which she credited dozens of people.
 In April 2018, she created a six-minute video to promote season 2 of HBO's Westworld, in collaboration with advertising studio Portal A Interactive.
 Based on the "host" robots in Westworld, she created a robot version of herself out of a medical dummy, and she recreated a scene of the character Dolores Abernathy.
 The same year, Giertz presented at a TED conference.
 In her twelve-minute TED talk, she encouraged useless ideas and fun inventions, and she described how her creations had helped her overcome performance anxiety.
 She illustrated her ideas by presenting her own projects and robots, including one that fed her water while she presented.

-By the end of 2019, Giertz was in talks with a production company to make a series about her going to space; she hoped to be the first to create a show from space.
-She decided to cancel the production as she felt she was not as passionate about it as she had expected.
+By the end of 2019, Giertz was in talks with a production company to make a series about her going to space.
+She hoped to be the first to create a show from space.
+She decided to cancel the production as she realized she was not as passionate about it as she had expected.